karntrehan/Starwars/README.md

 I have implemented test case for the `CharacterDetailsVM`.
 The same can be implemented on other screens.

 ## Improvements
-* We can improve the UI of the app.
+* We can improve the UX and UI of the app.
 * This is the first time I have chained API requests (on Details screen), there could be better ways to approach this, although, the current implementation is also pretty clean.
 * We can expand the tests to cover more cases.